MadsRost/se_project_coffeeshop/README.md

 - Flexbox
 - Positioning
 - Flat BEM file structure
-- A custom form
+- A custom form for reservations
 - CSS animation and transform

 ## Plan on improving the project

-Add your ideas here :)
+Ideally I'd love to add more advanced animations to the webpage